 - They are aware of e-safety issues related to the use of mobile phones, cameras and hand held devices and that they monitor their use and implement current school policies with regard to these devices

 - In lessons where internet use is pre-planned pupils should be guided to sites checked as suitable for their use and that processes are place for dealing with any unsuitable material that is found in internet searches.
-This is highly unlikely due to the school’s filtering policy but any breach should be reported immediately to the Headteacher (JHS)/Head of Teaching and Learning (TPS).
+This is highly unlikely due to the school’s filtering policy but any breach should be reported immediately to the Headteacher.

-The Designated Safeguarding Leads (DSLs) should be trained in e-safety issues and be aware of the potential for serious child protection issues to arise from:
+The designated person should be trained in e-safety issues and be aware of the potential for serious child protection issues to arise from:

 - Sharing of personal data